-Red Hat OpenShift Service on AWS is capable of provisioning persistent volumes (PVs) using the Container Storage Interface (CSI) driver for AWS Elastic Block Store (EBS).
+Red Hat OpenShift Service on AWS is capable of provisioning persistent volumes (PVs) using the AWS EBS CSI driver.

-To create CSI-provisioned PVs that mount to AWS EBS storage assets, Red Hat OpenShift Service on AWS installs the AWS EBS CSI Driver Operator and the AWS EBS CSI driver by default in the
+To create CSI-provisioned PVs that mount to AWS EBS storage assets, Red Hat OpenShift Service on AWS installs the AWS EBS CSI Driver Operator (a Red Hat operator) and the AWS EBS CSI driver by default in the

 The AWS EBS CSI driver enables you to create and mount AWS EBS PVs.